Bruges: Entertainment

-Festivals

 Museums and historic sites (non-religious)

-Bruges is home to many museums.
+Bruges is home to a number of museums.
 Its art museums include the Arents House, as well as the Groeningemuseum, which has an extensive collection of medieval and early modern art.
 Members of the 15th century Early Netherlandish school of painters are represented, including works by Jan van Eyck.
 Van Eyck, as well as Hans Memling, lived and worked in Bruges.

-The preserved old city gateways: the Kruispoort, the Gentpoort, the Smedenpoort and the Ezelpoort.
-The Dampoort, the Katelijnepoort and the Boeveriepoort are gone.
+The preserved old city gateways are the Kruispoort, the Gentpoort, the Smedenpoort and the Ezelpoort.
+The Dampoort, the Katelijnepoort and the Boeveriepoort are no longer present.

 The Old St. John's Hospital (Hans Memling museum) and Our Lady of the Potteries are Hospital museums.
-The city is known for Bruggemuseum ("Bruges Museum"), the general name for a group of 11 different historical museums in the city, including:
+The city is known for Musea Brugge, the general name for a group of 13 different historical museums in the city, including: